fredcy/tzchat-web/content/_index.md

 ---
 title: "Tezos Chat Rooms"
-description: "Where the Tezos Community chats"
+description: "Where the Tezos community chats"
 ---

 Here are some popular[^1] places to chat about [Tezos](https://tezos.com/)